 We represent industry and play an integral role in sustaining the supply of seafood and ecotourism to the Bahamas.
 Corporate sponsorship will be used to protect the interests of businesses dependent on the vibrancy of our marine ecosystem, and quality of our seafood.
 To support this Association means to support legal practices and Bahamian industry.

-The Bahamian fisheries and marine ecosystems matter a lot to the international community, and we seek the financial support of any outsiders than want to promote the objectives of this Association.
-We take any support with the understanding that our actions will always reflect what is best for the Bahamian people, first and foremost.
+The Bahamian fisheries and marine ecosystems matter to the international community, and we seek the financial support from those that want to promote the objectives of this Association.